Using the Text Editor

 • Show blocks - displays the boundaries between element blocks like paragraphs, images, headings, lists, etc.

-• Preview - previews how the content looks like as a basic webpage.
+• Preview - previews what the content looks like as a basic webpage.

 • Fullscreen - puts the text editor in fullscreen mode (a.k.a distraction-free mode).